pranjals149/100-Days-Of-Code/README.md

 Day 85 : Worked on a project to create random sentences, articles, and paragraphes.

-day 86 : getting hands-on with adobe XD.
+day 86 : Created a nodejs app to randomly log articles, paragraphs, and sentences.
+Also, getting hands-on with adobe XD.
+Link for the repo. - https://github.com/pranjals149/Random-Generator-Day-66